 Did you know that there are many underwater cities of great beauty and history that are hiding deep beneath the waters of the ocean?

 Most people are unaware of what lies beneath the waters of the earth.
 Underneath the ocean and the seas lies mysteries of the past.
-Sunken ships, treasures and artifacts are only a handful of the bounty found by archeologists and divers.
+Sunken ships, treasures, and artifacts are only a handful of the bounty found by archeologists and divers.
 But that’s not all.

 There are much larger beauties found beneath the waves.
-In fact, entire underwater cities have been found in areas such as China, India and off the coast of the South American Islands -not to mention Atlantis, the fabled city that may or may not exist.
+In fact, entire underwater cities have been found in areas such as China, India, and off the coast of the South American Islands – not to mention Atlantis, the fabled city that may or may not exist.
 Let’s hope it does because that would be out-of-this-world.

-So what of Atlantis?
+So what about Atlantis?

 There may be a few people who’ve never heard of Atlantis.
 Although I wish to talk about the most amazing underwater cities, found and proven, and this one may not be real, I still want to mention it just in case, just to get you in the mood.

 Greek philosopher, Plato, started the myth about Atlantis.
 Plato wrote a book in 360 B.C. detailing a city that existed 9000 years before his time.
 Atlantis, he said, was as big as Asia.
 Can you imagine!
 The idea that an entire city, of this size, could disappear.
 That’s hard to fathom.
 But remember, it could be true.

 Here are a few other great cities located under the deep blue.
 These underwater cities, unlike Atlantis, have been proven to be real: